fdgdee/Patch-Recovery/README.md

 # NOTICE
-Edited to work with google drive (as a failsafe to wget) , use some new lines from the source script and use latest magisk's magiskboot (v29.0)
+Edited to work with google drive (as a failsafe to wget) , use some new lines from the source script and use latest magisk's magiskboot (v29.0) all intented for personal use only

 # Similar script
 You can also refer this [script](https://github.com/engineer4t/fastboot-patcher)